Automatic Certificate Management Environment: Client implementations

+Web servers like Caddy, Traefik Proxy, Nginx (starting in August, 2025), and Apache HTTP Server (2.4.30 and later) have built in support for automatically acquiring a TLS certificate using the ACME protocol.

 API versions

 API version 1

 API v1 specification was published on April 12, 2016.
 It supports issuing certificates for fully-qualified domain names, such as example.com or cluster.example.com, but not wildcards like *.example.com.
-Let's Encrypt turned off API v1 support on 1 June, 2021.
+Let's Encrypt turned off API v1 support on 1 June 2021.